asayler/cu-cs-apt-packages/README.md

 APT Packages for University of Colorado CS Courses

-To build automatically, export the repo and then run:
+To build and publish automatically, run:

-'./build; ./install' from the build directory.
+'./build; ./publish'

 To build manually, see steps below.